Open Data Hub logo

 • You have access to S3-compatible object storage.

-• If you intend to add the data connection to an existing workbench, you have saved any data in the workbench to avoid losing work.
+• If you intend to add the connection to an existing workbench, you have saved any data in the workbench to avoid losing work.

 Procedure